 - No rice, confetti, or bird seed may be thrown or scattered.

 Flowers may be placed in the sanctuary in our containers.
 The containers cannot be removed from the church.
 A fully furnished flower arranging room is located in the education wing of the church behind the sanctuary.
-Due to the layout of the chancel area, one center arrangement is not feasible.
+Due to the layout of the chancel area, a minimum of 2 arrangements are recommended.
 If the couple would like to leave the flower arrangements for use in worship the next day, the bulletin will note that the flowers are in honor of the marriage.
 Please notify the Wedding Scheduler if this is your intention.

 The Church candelabras may be used.
 Candles are supplied by the church for the church candelabras.
 Other candlelight may be used, obtained from a florist, with the approval of the Church Wedding Scheduler.
 Plastic shall be placed under all candelabras used on the carpet.
 Window candles may also be used.